anteok/task-tracker-clean-architecture/README.md

 Let the magic happen!

 ## Details
-The company can't afford any working server, so you are to use in-memory storage for all the tasks
+The company can't afford any working server, so we are to use in-memory storage for all the tasks.

-Also, frontend developer is going to join my team soon, but MVP presentation is so close!
+Unique ID generation must be provided too.

-I have to show all the main features with CLI commands!
+Also, frontend developer is going to join the team soon, but MVP presentation is so close, that is why we have to show all the main features with CLI commands!